 What counts for preparing and serving meals?

-How to count service hours or random acts of kindness performed by multiple people?
+How do you count service hours or random acts of kindness performed by multiple people?

-- Multiply number of hours served by total people who served in your group to tally total man-hours served, then have one person log those hours on groups be-half.
-If multiple people participated in same RAoK then each person can claim the act and should each log the action separately.
+Multiply the number of hours served by the total people who served in your group to tally the total man-hours served, then have one person log those hours on the group's behalf.
+If multiple people participated in the same RAoK then each person can claim the act and should each log the action separately.

 Aqui & Liz Rodriguez